Sri Balaji University - LLB Admissions 2025

 Exercising the Float option requires a payment of a confirmation fee indicating the candidate’s acceptance of the current allotted seat.

-The problem arises when the candidates have no intent of accepting the admission offer from the allotted university, and they find no allotments in higher-ranked NLUs after exercising this option.
+The problem arises when candidates have no intention of accepting the admission offer from the allotted university and find no allotments in higher-ranked NLUs after exercising this option.
 In this situation, the loss of the confirmation fee, Rs.
 20,000, is inevitable.

-The petition also highlights clause 1.5.1 of the counselling; it requires the candidates to pick a minimum of 15 NLUs out of 25 while creating the preference list.
-It calls the provision violative of Article 14 and, therefore being unconstitutional, requesting the court to strike it down.
+The petition also highlights clause 1.5.1 of the counselling, which requires candidates to select a minimum of 15 NLUs out of 25 when creating their preference list.
+It calls the provision violative of Article 14 and, therefore, unconstitutional, requesting the court to strike it down.

 Selecting 15 NLUs is mandatory for participating in the CLAT PG counselling, irrespective of the candidate’s preference for NLUs.
 While it might not be a serious issue in the first instance, it becomes one when seen in combination with the provisions of the float options and confirmation fee.